georgi1141/CarGuru/README.md

 # CarGuru

-The project uses Angluar for the Front-End and Firebase for the Back-End.
+The project uses Angluar for the Front-End and Firebase for the Back-End and Data-Base.

 It also includes feetures like Bootstrap for the html components, icons  etc.

 At CarGuru, you can easily post your car for sale in just a few simple steps.
 Once you're logged in, the user-friendly interface allows you to effortlessly create a listing for your car, providing all the essential details to attract potential buyers.
 But don't worry, only the owner of a car can edit or delete their own listing, ensuring a secure and personalized selling experience.